jscatterplot/Favonius_Backend/favonius_development_plan_v2.md

         If max_charge_kw is reported, it's stored and takes precedence over static config for optimization.

+        Per PRD Section 8.4, this value must be dynamically updated in the vehicles table for consistency.
         """
         # Store telemetry (charger_id tracks which charger reported this)
         await self.db.execute(